-- 12. Add tank chemicals and the amount of water recommended by the chemical manufacturer. - 13.
+- Add tank chemicals and the amount of water recommended by the chemical manufacturer.
+If the coach is equipped with two black tanks, add tank chemicals to both via the toilets. - 13.
 Drain the gray tank next to help flush out the macerator and sewer hose. - 14.
 Open the gray water dump valve. - 15.
 Turn on the pump switch. - 16.
 Monitor the tank as it empties.
 The pump will run louder when the tank is empty. - 17.
-Turn off the pump switch once the tank is empty. - 18.
-Flush the gray tank, and operate the macerator while it is flushing (if equipped). - 19.
-Turn off the flush system, then turn off the macerator. - 20.
-Close the gray water dump valve.
+Turn off the pump switch once the tank is empty. - Flush the gray tank, and operate the macerator while it is flushing (if equipped).

+19. Turn off the flush system, then turn off the macerator.

+20. Close the gray water dump valve.